 Riviera Maya Jazz Festival, Mexico

 Although not technically a Caribbean island, if your family is looking for music with a beach vibe, head to Mexico’s Yucatan peninsula this fall for the annual Riviera Maya Jazz Festival.
 Dubbed a “fiesta” of sun, ocean and music, the festival is free and takes place on the beach.
-Upcoming guests have not yet been announced, but it will again be held at Mamitas Beach Club seafront in Playa del Carmen.
-Mark your calendars for November 30-December 2, 2017.
+Upcoming guests have not yet been announced, but in 2017, John McLaughlin and Jimmy Herring, plus Illya Kuryaki and the Valderramas, hit the stage.
+The festival will again be held at Mamitas Beach Club seafront in Playa del Carmen.
+Mark your calendars for November 30-December 2, 2018.

-The sixth edition of the intimate Caribbean Sea Jazz Festival on Aruba is around the corner.
-A terrific line-up of local and international bands and artists is going to entertain on September 15 and 16, 2017.
+The sixth edition of the intimate Caribbean Sea Jazz Festival Aruba on Aruba is around the corner.
+A terrific line-up of local and international bands and artists is going to entertain on September 21 and 22, 2018 including Jorge Celedon, Sister Sledge and Di-rect.
 Well-known names, upcoming stars, but also budding talent will vie for your attention on the various stages at Cas di Cultura Plaza.
 And of course there will be dance, poetry and art mixed into the whirlwind of music that hits Aruba.
-Oruba, Zuco 103, Cory Henry and the Funk Apostles and Ruben Blades are just some of the performers set to take the stage.
 Visit the Sea Jazz Festival website for tickets and schedules.

 Dominican Republic Jazz Festival

-The Dominican Republic Jazz Festival, held October 29 through November 5, 2017, started small and, 21 years later, this annual festival has became a sensation attracting guests from all over the world.
+After 22 years, the Dominican Republic Jazz Festival, held on select nights August 25 to November 4, 2018, has became a sensation attracting guests from all over the world.

 Dominica’s World Creole Music Festival

-Celebrate Creole music this year October 27, 28 and 29 on the small island of Dominica.
-Presented as "three nights of pulsating rhythms," the Dominica World Creole Music Festival (WCMF) takes place at the Windsor Park Stadium.
-This year's talent hails from the Caribbean, French Antilles, Africa and North America, and includes Courtney Pine, Michele Henderson, Breve and T-Orkest, plus many others.
-The organizers' other event, the Jazz Fringe Fest, takes place each year over Memorial Day (late May).
-For schedules or tickets, visit WCMF Dominica.
+Celebrate Creole music this year October 26, 27 and 28 on the small island of Dominica.
+Presented as “three nights of pulsating rhythms,” the Dominica World Creole Music Festival (WCMF) takes place at Festival Village in the Windsor Park Stadium.
+This year’s international talent includes Sweet Micky, Klass, Machel Montano, Jean Marc Ferdinand plus many others.
+For schedules, tickets and suggested places to stay during the event, visit the WCMF Dominica website.